5/10/2024

 Analyst, Beacon Securities

-Gotcha, that's helpful.
-And then secondly, I mean, you guys obviously provided a pretty thorough operational update so maybe I'll ask a bigger picture question.
+Gotcha.
+No, that's helpful.
+And then secondly, I mean, you guys obviously provided a pretty thorough operational update, so maybe I'll ask a bigger picture question.
 If you sort of look at three to five years from now, what does Vital Hub look like?
-Is there enough opportunity within the existing product portfolio that you think you can sustain sort of that, it's called a 50% plus organic growth profile in ARR or is there an underdeveloped opportunity that you see out there that you don't address right now but would like to aspire to?
+Is there enough opportunity within the existing product portfolio that you think you can sustain sort of that 50% plus organic growth profile in ARR?
+Or is there an underdeveloped opportunity that you see out there that you don't address right now but would like to aspire to?

 speaker

-Listen, as we start making more acquisitions, they, we had the board meeting yesterday and I said the canvas, we need to keep building the canvas so that we can build beautiful art.
-And that art to me is both organic growth and the bottom line, and I was saying it all the way through like our ability to sustain those high teens, organic growth isn't really what's gonna happen here.
-I do think it's, we will make acquisitions that we don't expect to grow and that we can get really good bottom line access to and that's part of our strategy when we look at some of the deals, we look at it from both sides of the angle.
-We'll pay less for those acquisitions but we'll get a pretty good return on it but it is gonna, it will impact the, the top line growth because not all of our products are meant to get top line growth but we do expect to continue for our products and core sets to get top line growth and those will be offset by some of our product sets which we expect not to grow as much but we're always looking for cross-seller opportunities and trying to train our groups but it's gonna be an amalgamation of those.
-So, our belief is that we wanna be a compounder, we wanna generate the bottom line first and then the top line second but it doesn't mean that we ignore totally the top line at all.
-We want the top line but we're not gonna be that organization that's willing to take one of our assets and wait three years for it to get huge organic growth because of a TAM trying to create a unicorn within here, that's really, really not what we're trying to do here.
-Some of those scenarios for sure are getting good growth and we'll continue to look for those growth opportunities but the bottom line is really what we're trying to focus on.
-Gotcha, thanks for the update and congrats on the progress.
+Listen, as we start making more acquisitions, we had the board meeting yesterday, and I said the canvas – we need to keep building the canvas so that we can build beautiful art.
+And that art to me is both organic growth and the bottom line.
+And I was saying it all the way through, like our ability to sustain, you know, those high teens, organic growth isn't really what's going to happen here, right?
+I do think it's, we will make acquisitions that we don't expect to grow. and that we can get really good bottom line access to.
+And that's part of our strategy.
+When we look at some of the deals, we look at it from both sides of the angle.
+Um, we'll pay less for those, um, acquisitions and, but we'll get a pretty good return on it, but it is going to, it will impact the, uh, you know, the top line growth because not all of, all of our products are meant to get top line growth, but, uh, we do expect to continue core products and core sets to get top line growth.
+And those will be offset by, you know, some of our product sets, which we expect not to grow as much.
+But we always, we're always looking for cross alley opportunities and trying to train our groups, but you know, it's going to be an amalgamation of those.
+So, you know, our, our, our belief is we want to be a compounder.
+We want, generate the bottom line first and then the top line second, but it doesn't mean that we ignore totally the top line, um, at all.
+Uh, we, we want the top line, but we're not going to be that, you know, organization that's willing to take one of our assets and wait three years for it to get, um, huge organic growth because of a TAM, uh, trying to create a unicorn within here.
+Right.
+That's really, really not what we're trying to do here.
+Um, some of those scenarios for sure are going to getting good growth and we'll continue to look for those growth opportunities.
+But the bottom line is, is, is, you know, really, you know, what we're trying to focus on.
+Gotcha.
+No, thanks for the update and congrats on the progress.

 speaker